PRITHIVSAKTHIUR/Multimodal-Outpost-Notebooks/README.md

+> [!note]
+All notebooks run on the Gradio ≤ 5.47.1 SDK.
+If you encounter any component errors, please ensure your environment has Gradio v4.57.1 installed.

 # **Multimodal-Outpost-Notebooks**

 > **Multimodal-Outpost** is a collection of Colab notebooks designed for image inference and multimodal vision-language model (VLM) experimentation.
 It provides tools for OCR, image captioning, video understanding and generating DOCX or PDF documents containing both images and extracted text.